-18.0 SPONSOR NOTIFICATIONS OF RISKS.
+17.0 SPONSOR NOTIFICATIONS OF RISKS.

 Since there has yet to be identified NFSs for proposed project beyond GLO, a letter has not been sent to the NFS advising of the risks of acquiring lands prior to the signing of the PPA.
-An example of this letter is provided in Figure 20 below.
+An example of this letter is provided below.

-19.0 TIMBER RIGHTS
+18.0 TIMBER RIGHTS